Setting up Hadoop integration¶

 - Train & use Spark MLLib models

-- Cloudera’s Distribution Including Apache Hadoop (CDH) versions 5.3 to 5.7
+- Cloudera’s Distribution Including Apache Hadoop (CDH) (see CDH-specific notes)

-Running Data Preparation recipes on Hadoop is only supported if the cluster runs a compatible version of Java, which might not be the case for older installations.
+Running Data Preparation recipes on Hadoop is only supported if the cluster runs Java 7 or later, which might not be the case for older installations.